elunna/nerfhack-changelog/README.md

 * Players can enter the quest as soon as they reach level XL 10 (Un)
 * Crysknives are never auto-quivered
 * Chaotics do not get alignment penalties for casting healing at pets (xnh)
-* Chaotics do not get alignment penalties for angering peacefuls (xnh)
+* Chaotics do not get alignment penalties for angering peacefuls (xn
 * When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (Evil)
 * Phasing allows escape from being engulfed (Evil)
 * Restrict pets from blowing you up via gas spore, so they won't attack one while you are adjacent (xnh)